 Crossing through the Panama Canal was one of the highlights of our 19-day sailing on the Island Princess.
-An engineering marvel, the live commentary elicited excitement and wonder as we spent the day traveling from the Atlantic to the Pacific oceans.
+An engineering marvel, the live commentary elicited excitement and wonder as we spent the day travelling from the Atlantic to the Pacific oceans.

 Here is a photo recap of our day through the Panama Canal.
 Rocket scientist hubby added a bit of technical information below the photos:

 The Island Princess was built to go through the canal, and she just fits.
 Ariel views of our crossing were available for purchase.
-Here are two of my favorites, used here with permission.
+Here are two of my favourites, used here with permission.
 The first in the Gatun Locks, the second, as we passed through Miraflores Locks.
 You can see the dredging for the new locks to the left.

 A Bit of History from Rocket Scientist Hubby:

 The modern Panama Canal crossing was first attempted by the French after their successful building of the Suez Canal in 1869.
 Engineering and medical science hurdles caused this attempt to fail in bankruptcy.
 The Suez Canal was a flat crossing excavated through sand.
-The Panama Canal would need to excavate the 110 meter mountainous spine of Central America consisting of rock.
+The Panama Canal would need to excavate the 110-meter mountainous spine of Central America consisting of rock.
 In addition, the Chagres River crosses the canal and flows strongly in the rainy season making navigation difficult.

 These difficulties plus tropical mosquito born diseases doomed the French attempt.
 The French work was not in vain as a significant amount of excavation and dredging was completed.
 The Americans came in during the early 1900s under George Washington Goethal’s engineering direction to complete the task.
-The current canal uses a three level lock system that raises ships 25 meters prior to transiting through manmade lakes and a cut through the continental divide.
+The current canal uses a three-level lock system that raises ships 25 meters prior to transiting through manmade lakes and a cut through the continental divide.
 The ships then arrive at the other side of Panama to lower down 25 meters through 3 final locks that lead out to sea.